getmyinterns/docs/gmi-docs/docs/school-admins/reports.md

 ## How to Run the Internship Providers Report

 You can get a list of all `Internship Providers` participating in the program.
 Use the filter to narrow the search by `Seasons` or status, among other.
-Choose the columns you want to appear for your list. `Account Admins` can add a new `Internship Provider`.
+Choose the columns you want to appear for your list. `Account Admins` can add a new `Internship Provider` and they will receive an email.
+You will also receive an email every time an `Internship Provider`signs up.

 You can export the list if needed.
 Tap on the **_Map_** to see location distribution of registered `Internship Provider`.

 Tapping on the `Internship Provider`'s name will open a window with two tabs.